-Computers have become an indispensible tool in many people’s work and personal lives.
+Along with personal computers, tablets and smartphones have become an indispensible tool in many people’s work and personal lives.
 But with the convenience and efficiency computers add to everyday tasks comes risk.
-Simply put, your computer’s connection to outside networks creates an opportunity for criminals to access your sensitive data.
+Simply put, your device’s connection to outside networks creates an opportunity for criminals to access your sensitive data.
 For this reason, Park Bank encourages vigilance in protecting your private information.

 Awareness of the multiple forms security threats take is the first step in building your defenses.
 Most people understand the potential damage caused by computer viruses – malicious programs buried within other applications that are able to replicate themselves and spread through networks.
 But there are many more types of “malware” available to fraudsters intent upon mischief, or worse, theft.